hungluu/smart-vagrant/README.md

-# LAMP Vagrant
+# Sweet Vagrant

-A LAMP stack with original Ubuntu / CentOS boxes for Vagrant that **just works and easy to customize**.
+A vagrant script bundle that make provisioning easier to customize and maintain.
+Just edit config file and vagrant up.
+Everything is done automatically.

-*Running with vagrant 1.9.1 and VirtualBox 5.1.14 r112924 (Qt5.6.2) Windows | Ubuntu 14.04*
+*Currently tested with CentOS (7) and Ubuntu (14.04) environments*

-*With example configuration file, Vagrant will install an Ubuntu 14.04 machine which contains Apache 2, PHP 5.6, Postgresql 9.5 and Xdebug*
+*With default example configuration file, Vagrant will install an Ubuntu 14.04 machine which contains Apache 2, PHP 5.6, Postgresql 9.5 and Xdebug*

 ### 1. Run